 4.2 Seventy five percent or more of the courses offered through the DPD will utilize at least three different teaching methodologies.

-Curriculum designed for the Special Major in Dietetics develops competencies and skills required of entry level dietetics practitioners as identified by the American Dietetic Association Standards of Education, an advisory panel of local dietitians, and Family and Consumer Sciences faculty.
+Curriculum designed for Dietetics develops competencies and skills required of entry level dietetics practitioners as identified by the American Dietetic Association Standards of Education, an advisory panel of local dietitians, and Family and Consumer Sciences faculty.
 Program curriculum is committed to helping students and faculty in nutrition and food to maximize personal growth and professional performance and advancement.

 The Family and Consumer Sciences Department has five nutrition and food faculty who have advanced degrees in nutrition and/or education.
 Two of these faculty are registered dietitians and active members of the American Dietetic Association, California Dietetic Association, and local Northern Area Dietetic Association.
 The academic and professional experiences of the nutrition and food faculty are diverse and represent all areas of dietetics: nutritional metabolism, clinical nutrition, food service management and community nutrition.